adamfeuer/ADS129x-tools/README.md

 ADS1298-breakout
 ================

 This is an ADS1298 breakout board.
+It can also be used with the ADS1294 and ADS1296.

 The ADS1298 is an 8 channel ADC chip with SPI interface, meant for ECG and EEG:

 http://www.ti.com/product/ads1298